OPINION - What does the Green Padlock Really Mean?

 Well that's obviously at the heart of the problem and preventing that sounds entirely sensible, but again isn't as easy as it sounds.
 Should someone vet each website that's set up?
 Domain name registrations and https certificates have been on a race to the bottom, which has necessitated automating these.
 Now making the web cheaper and easier is ultimately a good thing, but does mean there is no manual checking of this sort of stuff anymore.
 And arguably should there be?
 What if you've a great idea and want to register a website with your brand name - can you not unless you can prove you own that name and have a website ready to go?
 What if you want to set up a protest site called examplebanksucks.com - again should you not be able to because you are not affiliated with example bank?
 Where do you draw the line?
 Ultimately I believe the web should be free (in terms of ideas) and cheap (in terms of money) for people to set up whatever websites they want.
 However with that comes the pain that some people are going to abuse that.

 This is not to say CAs do not do any checks before issuing certificates to phishing sites.
 As well as checking you have access to the domain you are requesting the certificate for, Certificate Authorities do some checks - particularly on high profile targets (you're unlikely to get a certificate for a Google domain - though it has happened!).
-However this is of little help to smaller companies who aren't on such a "high profile" list.
+However some argue they should do more of this.
+Also this is of little help to smaller companies who aren't on such a "high profile" list.
 Additionally while we're on the subject, the likes of Google may have whole teams of people monitoring for fraudulent certificates and sites set up in it's name, most companies do not.
 And most companies do not run the worlds most popular browser so cannot shut off any phishing sites aimed at their company, as easily as say Google can.

 Saying all that we should be able to shut down phishing sites quickly by contacting the domain registrar and any CA which issued a certificate for that site.
 This works reasonably well and most phishing sites don't tend to hang around too long to be honest.
 However that's very reactive and again difficult for the user to tell when they visit a website.
 Browsers could of course check the age of a domain and flag new ones, but nothing to stop some one registering a phishing site in advance to get around this, and also that would unfairly penalise legitimate new sites.